 The APAP devices automatically download to the cloud based system daily when the machine is turned off.
 The CPAP machines run off cell towers for getting the information into the system.
 Should the patient live or travel to an area where cell service is not available for download then a chip can be inserted into the machine which would then be sent in for download at determined intervals.
 Once the chip is reinserted then it will acquire all the data that is on the machine while it was not in.
 ResMed, the manufacturer of the S10 APAP device, has contracted will all cellular towers world-wide, which decreases the need for the chip.
 Almost all of the United States has the capability of having the machine download via cell service.
 The patient would have to live in a very remote location for this not to work.

 We have personnel on call that will help the patient trouble shoot the machine and equipment 24/7.
-Our respiratory therapist goes thru the entire setup and use of the equipment with the patient when they initially receive the APAP.
+Our medical professionals will go thru the entire setup and use of the equipment with the patient when they initially receive the APAP.
 Ongoing support is available at any time for the patient.

 We monitor all patients to make sure that APAP is correcting their sleep apnea.
 If we notice a download showing that APAP is not effective in treating their sleep apnea, then the patient will be referred back to the sleep physician and a formal in lab titration study may be necessary.